odoo/documentation/odoo_sh/getting_started/settings.rst

 * they can only be configured using A records,
 * A records only accept IP addresses as value,
-* the IP address of your database can change, following an upgrade, an hardware failure or your wish to host your database in another country or continent.
+* the IP address of your database can change, following an upgrade, a hardware failure or your wish to host your database in another country or continent.

 Therefore, bare domains could suddenly no longer work because of this change of IP address.